BASIC TUTORIAL (NO IMAGES, updated for PS6 v6.7.7)

 In the Retina window left side plaque controls group click the

-This will center the plaque under the tumor base and rotate the plaque about its central axis to balance the eyelets with respect to the limbus circle.
+This will center the plaque under the base of tumor #1 and rotate the plaque about its central axis to balance the distance of its eyelets with respect to the limbus circle.

-In this example, the 2nd and 5th eyelets (which are the default balancing eyelets for this plaque) are positioned on the 11:16 and 9:14 o'clock meridians, each 12.8 mm from the limbus.
+In this example, the 2nd and 5th eyelets (which are the default balancing eyelets for this plaque) are positioned on the 11:16 and 9:15 o'clock meridians, each 12.8 mm chord distance from the limbus as measured on the outside of the eye using a caliper.

 Step 9: Load the plaque